note

 Now for the animation itself, it's pretty simple:

-# The constructor expects a sequence of bytes - i.e. a byte array. self._animation = QPropertyAnimation(self, b"handlePositionMultiplier") # See the QEasingCurve documentation on how each easing curve looks. self._animation.setEasingCurve(QEasingCurve.InOutCubic) # Duration of the animation in milliseconds. # We define it somewhere in the module as follows: # _ANIMATION_DURATION = 200 -> i.e. 0.2 seconds long. self._animation.setDuration(_ANIMATION_DURATION)
+py# The constructor expects a sequence of bytes - i.e. a byte array. self._animation = QPropertyAnimation(self, b"handlePositionMultiplier") # See the QEasingCurve documentation on how each easing curve looks. self._animation.setEasingCurve(QEasingCurve.InOutCubic) # Duration of the animation in milliseconds. # We define it somewhere in the module as follows: # _ANIMATION_DURATION = 200 -> i.e. 0.2 seconds long. self._animation.setDuration(_ANIMATION_DURATION)

 We've created it, but we haven't used it anywhere yet.
-To run it, we will use its start() method, however, where?

-Well, when the user toggles the toggle... ahem - on its stateChanged!
+Well, when the user toggles the toggle... ahem - on its stateChanged

 We expand the constructor as follows:

-class QToggle(QCheckBox): def __init__(self, checkedColor=QColor(60, 200, 180), uncheckedColor=QColor(200, 100, 120)): super().__init__() self.setCheckedColor(checkedColor) self.setUncheckedColor(uncheckedColor) self._handlePositionMultiplier = 0 self._animation = QPropertyAnimation(self, b"handlePositionMultiplier") self._animation.setEasingCurve(QEasingCurve.InOutCubic) self._animation.setDuration(_ANIMATION_DURATION) self.stateChanged.connect(self._onStateChanged)
+pyclass QToggle(QCheckBox): def __init__(self, checkedColor=QColor(60, 200, 180), uncheckedColor=QColor(200, 100, 120)): super().__init__() self.setCheckedColor(checkedColor) self.setUncheckedColor(uncheckedColor) self._handlePositionMultiplier = 0 self._animation = QPropertyAnimation(self, b"handlePositionMultiplier") self._animation.setEasingCurve(QEasingCurve.InOutCubic) self._animation.setDuration(_ANIMATION_DURATION) self.stateChanged.connect(self._onStateChanged)

-Now we need to implement the _onStateChanged callback:
+Now we need to implement the _onStateChanged

-def _onStateChanged(self, state): # Let's stop the animation first if it is already running! self._animation.stop() # We explicitly cast state to bool - technically, no casting is needed # here and this approach may be considered more Pythonic, however checkBox # states are 0 if unchecked, 1 if partially checked and 2 if checked fully. # I always like to guide any other programmers that come upon my code with # indicators of what is happening so they don't shoot themselves in the foot. if bool(state): # If bool(state) is True, the checkbox is checked. # We want the handle to be on the right side, therefore # the animation should finish with the handlePositionMultiplier # property being equal to 1. self._animation.setEndValue(1) else: # Same logic as above, just inversed. self._animation.setEndValue(0) # Now we can finally start the animation. self._animation.start()
+pydef _onStateChanged(self, state): # Let's stop the animation first if it is already running! self._animation.stop() # We explicitly cast state to bool - technically, no casting is needed # here and this approach may be considered more Pythonic, however checkBox # states are 0 if unchecked, 1 if partially checked and 2 if checked fully. # I always like to guide any other programmers that come upon my code with # indicators of what is happening so they don't shoot themselves in the foot. if bool(state): # If bool(state) is True, the checkbox is checked. # We want the handle to be on the right side, therefore # the animation should finish with the handlePositionMultiplier # property being equal to 1. self._animation.setEndValue(1) else: # Same logic as above, just inversed. self._animation.setEndValue(0) # Now we can finally start the animation. self._animation.start()

-Let's see it in action with animation time set to 200ms: Improved toggle visuals.
+Let's see it in action with animation time set to 200ms:

 Adding Text

 We want the toggle to contain text which describes its checked and unchecked states.
-For this, we introduce two variables - checkedText and uncheckedText.
-We can add them to the constructor:

-def __init__(self, checkedText="", uncheckedText="", checkedColor=QColor(0, 176, 255), uncheckedColor=QColor(180, 180, 180)): super().__init__() self._checkedText = checkedText self._uncheckedText = uncheckedText # Etc...
+pydef __init__(self, checkedText="", uncheckedText="", checkedColor=QColor(0, 176, 255), uncheckedColor=QColor(180, 180, 180)): super().__init__() self._checkedText = checkedText self._uncheckedText = uncheckedText # Etc...

-In our paintEvent() - we need to do a lot of work to make our text happen.
+- we need to do a lot of work to make our text happen.

-First, I switch between the checked and unchecked text values based on the _handlePositionMultiplier, however, you may opt in to just switch it based on the check state.
+you may opt in to just switch it based on the check state.
 I like it when it switches in the middle of the animation.

-if self._handlePositionMultiplier > 0.5: currentText = self._checkedText else: currentText = self._uncheckedText
+pyif self._handlePositionMultiplier > 0.5: currentText = self._checkedText else: currentText = self._uncheckedText

 Now for the actual text drawing:

-First, let's add the diameter to our arsenal to avoid writing radius * 2 in multiple places.
+First, let's add the diameter to our arsenal to avoid writing radius * 2

-contRect = self.contentsRect() diameter = contRect.height() radius = diameter / 2
+pycontRect = self.contentsRect() diameter = contRect.height() radius = diameter / 2

 And now for the text itself:

-# Draw the text. painter.save() # We want to offset the text by the diameter - how much? # Well - inversely to the amount of handle travel. textRectX = diameter * (1.0 - self._handlePositionMultiplier) # The text rectangle width is just the whole content rect width without the diameter. textRectWidth = contRect.width() - diameter textRect = QRect(textRectX, 0, textRectWidth, contRect.height()) painter.setBrush(Qt.NoBrush) painter.setPen(QPen(QColor.fromRgbF(0, 0, 0, textOpacity))) painter.drawText(textRect, Qt.AlignCenter, currentText) painter.restore()
+py# Draw the text. painter.save() # We want to offset the text by the diameter - how much? # Well - inversely to the amount of handle travel. textRectX = diameter * (1.0 - self._handlePositionMultiplier) # The text rectangle width is just the whole content rect width without the diameter. textRectWidth = contRect.width() - diameter textRect = QRect(textRectX, 0, textRectWidth, contRect.height()) painter.setBrush(Qt.NoBrush) painter.setPen(QPen(QColor.fromRgbF(0, 0, 0, textOpacity))) painter.drawText(textRect, Qt.AlignCenter, currentText) painter.restore()

 Now if you are feeling fancy, you may also want to fade the text through the handle during the animation.
 This can be done very simply by doing some basic math.
 In short, if the handle's position multiplier is 0.5 - i.e. the handle is in the middle, we want the text opacity to be 0, and the closer the handle gets to edges (handle's position multiplier approaches 0 or 1), the opacity should become higher until it is 1 on either side.

-# Trick for fading the text through the handle during transition. textOpacity = abs(0.5 - self._handlePositionMultiplier) * 2
+py# Trick for fading the text through the handle during transition. textOpacity = abs(0.5 - self._handlePositionMultiplier) * 2

 Behold the fading text with animation length set to 1 second!